It occurs in only one area in the world, the Mohawk Mine in the Mohawk-Ameek area of Keweenaw County, Michigan.

 Mohawkite was discovered in January of 1900 near No. 1 shaft when they were mining for copper.

-Metaphysical Properties of Mohawkite: Mohawkite is said to increase one's sense of purpose and willpower.
+Mohawkite is believed to increase one's sense of purpose and willpower.